nonchalantroy/kod/books/Systematic_Trading/pysystemtrade/DONE_TO_DO.md

 # Bugs to fix

-* none
+* none are known

 # Features to add - later releases

 * Simulation:

-  * remove weighting from instrument forecast pandl so can be cached
-  * pickle and unpickle cache
-  * add cross sectional carry rule and breakout rule
   * vol targeting with capital adjustment
+  * add other trading rules (some in private...?) - cross sectional carry
   * quandl data
   * stitch futures contracts
   * add new data from unstitched contracts (with explanatory post, include explanation for Nth contract stitching)